-The goal of corporate travel planning is a system that controls costs yet is simple and convenient to use.
+The goal of small business travel planning is to set-up a system that controls costs, yet is simple and convenient to use.
 That includes a way to get help when needed, whether it’s assistance booking flights or changing plans during a trip.

 Corporate travel planning works best when it is a team effort.
 Everyone must understand how to use the system you create and why it’s important that they follow the guidelines.

 The easiest and most effective way to simplify your travel and expense program is by adding a digital platform to your team. **Cough,cough** Lola.com, for instance.
 Lola has become wildly popular with small businesses and their travelers because it’s a single resource everyone can use to streamline travel planning, day-to-day implementation, and real-time analysis.